rfanan/rfanan/README.md

 - 🌱 I’m currently learning kotlin and github
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me just say "Hi"
-- i want more to consistent about my study (information technologi)
-- i want work pls :')

 <!---
 rfanan/rfanan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.